Skip to main content

 • Stay low under smoke.
 The freshest air is near the floor.
 Keep a wet cloth over your nose and mouth; breathe through your nose only.

 • Signal for help.
-Call 911 (9-911 from a campus phone) or hang an article of clothing out the window to help signal for help.
+Call 911 or hang an article of clothing out the window to help signal for help.

 • If you or your friend inadvertently set clothing on fire, remember to stop, drop, and roll to extinguish the flames.